Big companies back new CyberPeace Institute in Geneva

-Microsoft and Mastercard are among the big technology companies behind the CyberPeace Institute launched in Geneva on Thursday.
+Microsoft and Mastercard are among the big companies behind the CyberPeace Institute launched in Geneva on Thursday.
 The non-profit institute seeks to help people negatively affected by conflicts in cyberspace.

 The launch of the institute was announced on Thursday and reinforces Geneva’s position as a hub on cybersecurity and governance of new technologies.
 Strong government support and availability of experts helped Geneva beat out other cities in the running to host the institute.